 - 1. The weekly mileage of this particular schedule provides a stronger aerobic stimulus.
-This type of weekly mileage is much more appropriate for the average person looking to run, not just complete, a marathon.
-The marathon is some 98% aerobic effort and requires a certain amount of general aerobic work.
+This type of weekly mileage is much more appropriate for the runner looking to qualify for Boston, or even just run to the best of their ability.
+The marathon is some 98% aerobic and requires a certain amount of general aerobic work.
 This weekly mileage is doable for the average person, while providing a training stimulus to improve current performance. - 2.
-With this schedule, the gradual increase in mileage will still provide ample room to improve general running capacity, but also will allow us to do more volume in certain workouts and long runs. - 3.
+With this schedule, the volume approaches about the maximum that the competitive runner can tolerate while still working full time and balancing life's responsibilities.
+Also, with this volume of training, there is enough volume to allow for more competitive types of marathon workouts. - 3.
 The final philosophy is to build the runner's ability to handle different types of structured workouts.
 With this kind of weekly mileage, I have found that much more is possible with providing a better overall training environment.